 1. WHICH SIZE (SMALL OR LARGE) SHOULD I ORDER?

-It depends of the test protocol: large cultures allow easiest application of small quantities of creams (2 mg/cm² for example); moreover, MTT assay and histology analysis can be performed on the same culture, and more medium is available for analysis (cytokine measurement, ...)
+It depends on the test protocol: large cultures allow easiest application of small quantities of creams (2 mg/cm² for example).

 Yes, the medium is the same, but growth medium have to be used for more than 48 hours of culture.

-The SkinEthic human tissue models should be removed from the agarose-nutrient solution in the shipping multiwell plate immediately after arrival in the laboratory, according to the guidelines below.
+The EPISKIN human tissue models should be removed from the agarose-nutrient solution in the shipping multiwell plate immediately after arrival in the laboratory, according to the guidelines below.

 Act quickly as the tissue cultures dry out rapidly when not in contact with medium.
 Make sure that no air bubbles are formed underneath the insert!